 At the most recent event in NCI's series, In the Psychologist's Chair, scientist, psychologist and writer Professor Ian Robertson expanded on the Actonian aphorism: "Power tends to corrupt, and absolute power corrupts absolutely."
 His insights, and the mountain of data that he had to support it, were really quite impressive.

-An elightening discussion proceeded for the last 20 minutes of the talk.
-Robertson, interestingly, advocated human instituions, systems and rules made to curtail, watch and ultimately contain power; for it is through power that mankind dominates and destroys its environment, conception of reality and the lives of fellow humans.
+An enlightening discussion proceeded for the last 20 minutes of the talk.
+Robertson, interestingly, advocated human institutions, systems and rules made to curtail, watch and ultimately contain power; for it is through power that mankind dominates and destroys its environment, conception of reality and the lives of fellow humans.